-This fact is very important because given a general Lorentzian spacetime modelling a given gravitational field according to \textit{GRT} and which has a non constant scalar curvature in general there are not a sufficient number of Killing vector fields for formulating trustworthyl conservation laws for the energy-momentum and angular momentum of a given system of particles and fields.
+This fact is very important because given a general Lorentzian spacetime modelling a given gravitational field according to \textit{GRT} and which has a non constant scalar curvature in general there are not a sufficient number of Killing vector fields for formulating trustful conservation laws for the energy-momentum and angular momentum of a given systems of particles and fields.
 Many tentatives have been done in order to establish energy-momentum and angular momentum conservation laws in \textit{GRT}.
-All tentatives are based on the fact that although the field $ \slg $ is part of the spacetime structure the `geometry' must also have energy-momentum and angular momentum and thus it must exist mathematical objects that make the role of its\ `energy-momentum tensor' and its angular momentum tensor, in order to warrant the conservation of the energy-momentum and angular momentum of the system composed of the gravitational and matter fields.
-However all tentatives resulted (until now) deceptive (unless some additional hypothesis are postulated for the Lorentzian spacetime structure, as e.g., that such structure is parallelizable) because all that have been attained was the association of a series of \textit{pseudo-energy momentum tensors} to the gravitational field \footnote{The first one to introduce an energy-momentum pseudo-tensor for the gravitational field was \cite{einstein0} .
+All tentatives are based on the fact that although the field $ \slg $ is part of the spacetime structure the `geometry' must also have an object that makes the role of its \ `energy-momentum tensor' in order to warrant the conservation of the energy-momentum of the gravitational and matter fields However all tentatives resulted (until now) deceptive (unless some additional hypothesis are postulated for the Lorentzian spacetime structure, as e.g., that such structure is parallelizable) because all that have been attained was the association of a series of \textit{pseudo-energy momentum tensors} to the gravitational field \footnote{The first one to introduce an energy-momentum pseudo-tensor for the gravitational field was \cite{einstein0}.
 However, it is possible to introduce an infinity of distinct energy-momentum pseudo-tensors for the gravitational field in \textit{GRT}.
-The mathematical reasons for this manifold possibility may be found, e.g., in \cite{tw78,rodcap2007,notterod2009}.} and without additional commentaries from our part we quote here what the authors of \cite{sawu} siad on this issue:
+The mathematical reasons for this manifold possibility may be found, e.g., in \cite{tw78,rodcap2007,notterod2009}.} and without additional commentaries from our part we quote here what the authors of \cite{sawu} have to say on this issue:

 \textquotedblleft\emph{It is a shame to loose the special relativistic total energy conservation in General Relativity.
 Many of the tentatives to resurrect it are quite interesting, many are simply garbage}\textquotedblright.